Speed Queen Top-Load Washer Transmission Oil Leak Repair Guide

 What the Motor Capacitor Does

 The motor capacitor in a Speed Queen washer is an electrical component that stores and releases energy to start the main drive motor.
 Unlike the transmission, which is mechanical, the capacitor is purely electrical.
-Speed Queen washers typically use a motor run capacitor rated between 7.5 and 15 microfarads (µF), depending on motor horsepower.
+Speed Queen washers typically use a motor run capacitor rated between 7.5 and 15 microfarads (µF), depending on the motor horsepower.

-The capacitor serves two critical functions: First, it provides the initial electrical phase shift needed to start the motor from a standstill.
+The capacitor serves two critical functions: first, it provides the initial electrical phase shift needed to start the motor from a standstill.
 Second, it maintains optimal electrical conditions while the motor runs, allowing it to operate at full speed and efficiency.
 When the capacitor fails, the motor cannot receive the electrical signal needed to start or maintain speed.

 Locating the Motor Capacitor